1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Signs of dehydration include:

-Stopping the spread of the virus is key.
+The spread of the virus should be avoided.
 Follow these tips:

 Hand Washing: